How to Compress JPG Without Losing Quality

 Step-by-Step Guide

-5 steps · takes under 1 minute
+6 steps · takes under 1 minute

-Open the Image Compressor
+Open the Image Compressor and upload your JPG

-Set quality to 75–85%
+Set quality to 75–85% for photos

-Check the before/after sizes
+Check the before/after size comparison

 Before vs After Compression